List of Last of the Summer Wine episodes: Series 24 (2002–2003)

-Series 25 (2004)
+Series 25 (2003–2004)

-Series 26 (2005)
+Series 26 (2004–2005)

-Episodes in series 26 were broadcast out of sequence.
-Who's That Mouse in the Poetry Group? was due to be shown on 3 April 2005, but postponed to 17 April 2005, due to a last minute schedule change.
-Hermione (the Short Course) was broadcast as originally planned on 10 April 2005, as the TV listings magazines had already been published for that week's programmes.
+Episodes in Series 26 were broadcast out of sequence.
+"Who's That Mouse in the Poetry Group?" was due to be broadcast on 3 April 2005, but was postponed to 17 April 2005, due to a last-minute schedule change.
+"Hermione (the Short Course)" was broadcast as originally planned on 10 April 2005, as the TV listings magazines had already been published for that week's programmes.